 MAT in-the-body Mindful Moves promote calming, mood elevation, self-awareness and reduced pain, stress and fatigue.
 Students learn to self-soothe and change habitual stress reactions and harmful movement and postural patterns.
-Improved posture and body mechanics results in better balance, coordination and greater ease in all activity.
+Improved posture and body mechanics results in better balance, coordination and greater ease in activity.

 She brings a unique dimension to her MAT work with knowledge of the lymphatic system through her certification in Manual Lymph Drainage (MLD), with the Academy of Lymphatic Science (AOLS) of the North American Lymphedema Education Assoc (NALEA).

 MAT provides students with easy, self-directed mind/body techniques for:

-- Empowering self-care wellness practices that promote increased sense of personal control over health and wellness
+- Empowering self-care wellness practices that promote increased sense of personal. control over health and wellness.

-- Reduced stress, pain, neuropathy, muscle tension, and fatigue
+- Reduced stress, pain, neuropathy, muscle tension, and fatigue.

-- Improved ease in daily activities such as: lifting, bending, and walking
+- Improved ease in daily activities such as: lifting, bending, and walking.

-- Improved balance, coordination, flexibility and range of motion – especially for the chest, torso, shoulders, neck, arms and back
+- Improved balance, coordination, flexibility and range of motion – especially for the chest, torso, shoulders, neck, arms and back.

-- Mood elevation, improved body image and self-esteem
+- Mood elevation, improved body image and self-esteem.

 Sarah S. Chicago, IL